mveisi/jrfapp/README.md

 <div class="alert alert-block alert-info"> <b>Tip:</b> It is highly recommended to create a conda environment and install the package in this environment. </div>

 ## Examples:
-I have included four tutorials on the GitHub page that explain the main usage of the package.
+I have included four tutorials (toturial1 to 4.ipynb) on the GitHub page that explain the main usage of the package.
+You can run these tutorials by using jupyter-notebook.